deleteman/makiavelo/README.markdown

 ###Command line

 There are several useful commands to execute from the command line.
-As of right now, the frameworks provides a file named: `makiavelo.php` which should have execution privileges.
+As of right now, the framework provides a file named: `makiavelo.php` which should have execution privileges.
 Executing that file alone, will list the different commands available:

 + Generator command (g): This command tells the framework to generate one of many things:
     + CRUD (crud): This attribute for the generator command will tell it to generate the basic structure for a CRUD system for a specific entity.
-    + controller: This attribute will tell the generator to create a controller and it's views.
+    + controller: This attribute will tell the generator to create a controller and its views.
 + Database creator (db:create): It'll connect to our database using the configuration file and it'll create the database for our application
 + Database loader (db:load): It'll create all required tables for all our entities.
 As of right now, it doesn't allow us to pick which entity, so it'll load all of them.
 + Tasks: Makiavelo has support for tasks (similar to the ones used on RoR with Rake).